SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 # NOODEIA: Long-Term Memory-Based Self-Evolving Agentic Context Engineering for Personalized AI Tutoring

-Authors: [Author Names Withheld for Anonymous Review]
+Authors: Qiran Hu, Ryan Pearlman, Rosie Xu, Tony Yu

 * * *

 ## Abstract

 American education faces a critical challenge: fewer than half of students read at grade level, and over 400,000 teaching positions remain unfilled or understaffed.
 While after-school programs work to address these gaps, traditional one-to-many instruction cannot provide the personalized attention that struggling learners need.
 We present NOODEIA, an AI-powered tutoring platform that implements a series of learning games and an AI with Long-Term Memory Based Self-Evolving Agentic Context Engineering (LTMBSE-ACE), a novel memory architecture that mimics human cognitive systems through semantic, episodic, and procedural memory components with exponential decay functions.
 Unlike existing AI tutoring tools that either provide direct answers or lack persistent personalization, NOODEIA employs Socratic pedagogy while maintaining cross-session memory of each learner's struggles, misconceptions, and progress.
-We conducted a counterbalanced within-subjects study (N=16) comparing NOODEIA against traditional tutoring methods at the Two By Two Learning Center in Champaign, Illinois and the University of Illinois at Urbana-Champaign.
-Results showed statistically significant improvements across all ten measured dimensions, with the largest effects on learner confidence (+144%), independence (+135%), enjoyment (+120%), and perceived learning speed (+113%).
+We conducted a counterbalanced within-subjects study (N=16) comparing NOODEIA against traditional tutoring methods at The Two By Two Learning Center in Champaign, Illinois and the University of Illinois Urbana-Champaign.
+Our evaluation design strictly adheres to the best protocols, specifically utilizing the System Usability Scale (SUS) for global usability, the NASA-TLX for cognitive load assessment, and proposed questions based on the unique features of NOODEIA.
+Results showed groundbreaking, statistically significant improvements across all ten measured dimensions, with the largest effects on learner confidence (+144%), independence (+135%), enjoyment (+120%), and perceived learning speed (+113%).
 These findings demonstrate that memory-based AI tutoring can substantially enhance the learning experience for students who are performing below grade level.

 Keywords: AI tutoring, intelligent tutoring systems, long-term memory, multi-agent systems, gamification, Socratic method, educational technology, human-computer interaction